EMDR & Trauma Therapist in London, Surrey & West Sussex

 “Getting Past Your Past – Taking Control of Your Life with Self-Help Techniques from EMDR Therapy” by Francine Shapiro.

-You can also buy this books and other related texts from the Carousel at the bottom of the page.
+You can also buy this books and other related texts from the carousel on my Books Page.

 What are the similarities and differences between Trauma and Post Traumatic Stress?